jasonsbarr/computer-science-program/courses/Stanford CS106A/README.md

 - All practice problems in main textbook
 - All practice problems from lectures
-- All lecture and section programming assignments _except_ Karel
+- All lecture and section programming assignments
 - Practice midterm (Bluebook version)
 - Practice final (Bluebook version)